What is a subscription-based business model?

 Types of subscription-based models

 Subscription-based models are far from a one-size-fits-all solution.
 They come in various flavors, each catering to different business needs and customer preferences.
-Let's dive deeper into three popular types:
+Common types of subscription models include freemium, tiered pricing, and pay‑as‑you‑go.

 1. The freemium model